Continuous Invariance Learning: Conclusion and Discussion

 We proposed Continuous Invariance Learning (CIL) that extends invariance learning from discrete categorical indexed domains to natural continuous domain in this paper and theoretically demonstrated that CIL is able to learn invariant features on continuous domains under suitable conditions.
-Finally, we conducted experiments on both synthetic and real-word datasets to verify the superiority of CIL.
+However, learning invariance would be more challenging with larger DNNs due to IRM's inherent sensitivity to over-fitting \citep{lin2022bayesian, zhou2022sparse}.
+Recent works has shown the effectiveness of so called spurious feature diversification \citep{lin2023spurious}, which has shown very promising performance even on modern large language models \citep{lin2023speciality}.
+It would be an interesting future direction to explore feature diversification on continuous domains.